 Since the laser frenectomy procedure, the patient has been able to undergo additional dental restorative treatment with much improved co-operation.
 She still has her disability, however, the improvement in sleep has allowed her to demonstrate better day-to-day behavior.

 About the Authors

 Martin Kaplan, DMD, practices exclusively in Stoughton, MA.
 He is a Diplomate of the American Board of Laser Surgery and its current Director of Dental Laser Education and Development.
 He is also an Adjunct Clinical Instructor at Tufts University School of Dental Medicine in the Post-Graduate Pediatric Dental Department.
 He is a member of the American Academy of Pediatric Dentistry, the Massachusetts Academy of Pediatric Dentistry, the American Dental Association, the Academy of Laser Dentistry, the Massachusetts Dental Society, the Massachusetts Breastfeeding Coalition, and Breastfeeding USA.

-Peter Vitruk, PhD, MInstP, CPhys, is a founder of LightScalpel, LLC in Woodinville, WA.
-He is a member of The Institute of Physics, a Diplomate of the American Board of Laser Surgery USA and its current Director of Laser Physics and Safety Education.
+Peter Vitruk, PhD, MInstP, CPhys, is a founder of LightScalpel, LLC in Bothell, WA.
+He is a member of The Institute of Physics, and a Diplomate of and Special Advisor of Laser Physics & Safety Education at the American Board of Laser Surgery, USA.
 He is also a founder of the American Laser Study Club.
-Dr. Vitruk can be reached at 1-866-589-2722 or [email protected].
+Dr. Vitruk can be reached at 1-866-589-2722 or email@example.com.